aroldan/olinjsmsgqueue/README.md

 ### Setup

+In order to complete this lab, you'll have to install Redis, a fast, persistent key-value store.

+#### Locally

+To get things rolling locally on Ubuntu, you can follow [the instructions here](https://www.digitalocean.com/community/tutorials/how-to-configure-a-redis-cluster-on-ubuntu-14-04).

+#### Deploying

-To complete this lab, you'll need to add a Redis add-on to your Heroku deployment.
+In order to deploy this lab, you'll need to add a Redis add-on to your Heroku deployment.
 I suggest [redistogo](https://devcenter.heroku.com/articles/redistogo) since they have a decent free tier.

 To add in the add-on, run: